gura-conf/gura/gura.md

 $PATH: "Another value"
 ```

 When a variable is used Gura looks for the definition in the current file and the imported ones.
-If it is not defined, checks for available environment variables, if it is not, it must raise an error.
+If it is not defined, checks for available environment variables, if it is not, it must raise a `VariableNotDefinedError` error.

 ### Imports

 You can import one or more Gura files using an `import` statement.
 The effect of importing a file is the same as replacing the import by the file's contents.
 Therefore, all the keys and variables defined on them will be available in the file which is importing.

 Imports must occur at the beginning of the file and there must be no blanks in front of the `import` statement.
 Must be only one whitespace between the `import` and file name.
 The file name must be between single quotation marks (") and there won't be special character escaping.
+Importing a non-existing file must raise a `FileNotFoundError` error.

 ```yaml
 import "another_file.ura" # Good